nv-hiep/HI/README.md

 Total HI column density along a direction (or line-of-sight): $$\frac{N_\mathrm{HI}}{[\mathrm{cm^{-2}}]} = 1.8224\times 10^{18}\ \frac{T_\mathrm{s}}{\mathrm{[K]}} \int\tau_\mathrm{v}\ \frac{d\mathrm{v}}{\mathrm{[km\ s^{-1}]}}$$
 where $\tau (v)$ : absoprtion profile observed by a radio telescope when poingting the telecope towards a background continuum source behind the HI gas cloud.\
-$T_s$ : temperature of HI gas cloud, it is often derived from the combination of emission profile and absorption profile.
+$T_s$ : temperature of HI gas cloud (referred to as the excitation temperature in general, and spin temperature in radio astronomy), it is often derived from the combination of emission profile and absorption profile.

 ## 4. Cold HI gas and opacity correction factor